AlpacaTravel/react-map-gl-alt/README.md

 You can provide a number of props to help control the location of the map.
 This includes providing center, longitude latitude or a bounds.

-* Supply a center or longitude/latitude props (center is prefered)
+* Supply a center or longitude/latitude props (LngLat like center is prefered)
-* Supply bounds
+* Supply bounds (e.g. LngLatBounds like)
 * Supply zoom/bearing/pitch